 Google designed Hummingbird to provide an optimum experience for its customers.
 The point is to deliver search results that are highly relevant to each individual user, rather than merely responsive to meta tags and other technical signals.

-The algorithm is so advanced at this point that it actually tracks each user’s history and provides contextual results most likely to match the user’s intentions.
+The algorithm, according to an article on ministry of freedom, is so advanced at this point that it actually tracks each user’s history and provides contextual results most likely to match the user’s intentions.
 Content that is poorly constructed, lacks continuity, contains misleading links, is recycled or is sub-par in some way will be automatically screened out of the SERPs.

 What this means for SEO is the content of every page must be original, well written and transparent in its subject matter and citations.
 Then, if the content is appropriate for a particular user, the page will probably appear in the search results.